marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md

 ### The Print Function

 When you started playing around with Python, one thing you might notice is that you can enter numbers but not text, this is because text has special delimiters, so not to cause confusion in Python, we put this type of data, in quotes, it can be double or single quotes (' ', " "), usually single quotes are used.
 So when you want to write a text message (and don't worry we'll talk about data types in a moment) you have to use quotes.
 But not just writing, you want to see what happens right?
-To see what you are doing in python you need to use a function, in python all commands are functions, we have built-in functions, we have the functions that come with packages and eventually you will learn to create your own.
+To see what you are doing in python you need to use a function, in python all commands are functions, we have [built-in functions](https://docs.python.org/3/library/functions.html), we have the functions that come with packages and eventually you will learn to create your own.
 But for now let's use one of the most important built-in function, the print function.

+To use a function you must call the function by its name, and end it with parentheses, where in the case of print, what you want to print goes inside the parentheses, and if it's text, inside quotes too:

+        #Let's print some stuff:
+        #Basic operations:
+        print(1 + 1) # Notice that the numbers are outside the quotes, with numbers, we don't need quotes, just for text.
+        output: 2

+        print(5 * 5)
+        output: 25

+        print('Hi Marcos')
+        output: Hi Marcos

+        print('Splinter Cell is better than Metal Gear')
+        output: ERROR Traceback (This is a joke u.u)

+Cool, now that we've talked about the print function, why don't you try it?
+Start printing.
+Not only that, here's your first exercise:
+1. Exercise 001 - Create your first program and help your computer greet the World.